List of He-Man and the Masters of the Universe characters: Buzz-Off

 Buzz-Off is a humanoid bee, established in the Filmation series as the leader of a tribe of Bee People.
-The 2002 series develops this further, giving Buzz-Off's people a name - the Andreenids - and establishing Buzz-Off as the captain of the defense force of their kingdom of Andreenos, in the Mystic Mountains.
+The 2002 series develops this further, giving Buzz-Off's people a name – the Andreenids – and establishing Buzz-Off as the captain of the defense force of their kingdom of Andreenos, in the Mystic Mountains.
 He is considered a newcomer to the Masters of the Universe by Ram Man and, while loyal to the defenders of Eternia, is equally loyal to his Queen, at times using his free time to fetch honey berries for her.
 Buzz-Off has a distrustful nature and tends to hold grudges, but his camaraderie with Stratos paved the way for peace between the peoples of Andreenos and Avion.

 Buzz-Off is voiced by Alan Oppenheimer in the 1980s series and Brian Dobson in the 2002 series.

-Buzz off was voted 1st out 7 in the 7 Stupidest He-Man Characters by Total Film.
+Buzz-Off was voted 1st out of 7 in the 7 Stupidest He-Man Characters by Total Film.